-interaction between value and list.
-Value and list were entered as group-mean-centered variables, such that value was anchored on the mean value point (5.5) and list was anchored on the mean list (3.5).
-The model also included the study conditions as Level 2 predictors of those Level 1 effects via three dummy-coded variables, with the full-attention condition as the reference group.
-Although the full-attention condition served as the control against which effects of distraction and divided attention on recall and selectivity could be compared, the following results were consistent regardless of the reference group.
+Item-level recall performance (based on a Bernoulli distribution, with 0 = not recalled and 1 = recalled; level 1 = items; level 2 = participants) in the current model was modeled as a function of each item's value, the list in which it was presented, and the interaction between value and list.
+Value and List were entered as group-mean centered variables, such that Value was anchored on the mean value point (5.5) and List was anchored on the mean list (3.5).
+The model further included the study conditions as level-2 predictors of those level-1 effects via three dummy-coded variables, with the Full attention condition as the reference group.
+Although the FA condition served as the control against which effects of distraction and divided attention on recall and selectivity could be compared, the following results are consistent regardless of the reference group.

-For the tested model, Table 2 reports the estimated regression coefficients for the fixed effects, and Table 3 reports the variance for the random effects.
-Table S2 in the Supplemental Material presents the estimated regression coefficients from the same model separately for the original data collection and the replication.
-Because the models are essentially logistic regression models with a dichotomous outcome, the regression coefficients can be interpreted via their exponential function (Raudenbush & Bryk, 2002).
-Specifically, exponential beta, $Exp(\beta)$, is interpreted as the effect of the respective independent variable on the odds ratio of successful recall (i.e., the probability of recalling items divided by the probability of forgetting them; Murayama, Sakaki, et al., 2014).
-An $Exp(\beta)$ of more than 1.0 indicates a positive effect of the predictor, while an $Exp(\beta)$ of less than 1.0 indicates a negative (or diminished) effect of the predictor.
+Table 2 reports the tested model and its estimated regression coefficients.
+Table S2 in the Supplemental Materials online presents the estimated regression coefficients from the same model separately for the original data collection and the replication.

+As the models are essentially logistic regression models with a dichotomous outcome, the regression coefficients can be interpreted via their exponential (Raudenbush & Bryk, 2002).
+Specifically, exponential beta, Exp(B), is interpreted as the effect of the respective independent variable on the odds ratio of successful recall (i.e., the probability of recalling items divided by the probability of forgetting them) (Muryama, Sakaki, et al., 2014).
+Exp(B) of more than 1.0 indicates a positive effect of the predictor, while an Exp(B) of less than 1.0 indicates a negative (or diminished) effect of the predictor.

-Value was a significantly positive predictor of recall performance in the full-attention condition ($\beta{10} = 0.16$, p < .001), and this relationship was not significantly different across conditions, ps > .250.
-Thus, participants across all study conditions were 1.17 times (e^{0.16}) more likely to recall a studied word for each 1-unit increase in its value.
-The odds of recalling a 10-point item, for example, were 4.88 times ($e^{0.16\times10}$) greater than the odds of recalling a 1-point item, which demonstrates a clear effect of item importance or value on subsequent memory.
-There was not a significant effect of list on recall for participants in the full-attention condition ($\beta{20} = 0.04$, p = .077), nor was there an evident Condition \times List interaction, ps > .076.
-(Note that the use of effect coding in the HLM, rather than dummy coding, complements the main effect of list reflected by the previous ANOVA.)
+Value was a significantly positive predictor of recall performance in the FA condition ($\beta{10} = 0.16$, p < .001), and this relationship was not significantly different across conditions, ps > .250.
+Thus, participants across all study conditions were $e^{0.16} = 1.17$ times more likely to recall a studied word for each one-unit increase in its value.
+The odds of recalling a 10-point item, for example, were $e^{0.16 10} = 4.88$ times greater than the odds of recalling a 1-point item, demonstrating a clear effect of item importance/value on subsequent memory.
+There was not a significant effect of List on recall for participants in the FA condition ($\beta{20} = 0.04$, p = .08), nor was there an evident Condition × List interaction, ps > .076.
+(Note that the use of effect coding in the HLM model, rather than dummy coding, complements the main effect of List reflected by the previous ANOVA.)

-There was, however, a significant List \times Value interaction in the full-attention condition ($\beta{30} = 0.03$, p = .001)-which did not differ across the other conditions, ps > .250; the relationship between an item's value and the probability of it being later recalled increased with continued task experience.
-As Figure 2 shows, participants were more likely to consider item importance while studying and adjust their strategies to compensate for their inability to remember all of the presented items as the experiment progressed, regardless of the presence (or extent) of distraction that they experienced during study.
+There was, however, a significant List × Value interaction in the FA condition ($\beta{30} = 0.03$, p = .001)-which did not differ across the other conditions, ps > .550-such that the relationship between an item's value and the probability of it being later recalled increased with continued task experience.
+As illustrated in Figure 2, participants were more likely to consider item importance whilst studying and adjust their strategies so as to compensate for their inability to remember all of the presented items as the experienced during study.